 Day Nine, The Ring Road tour continues.

-Even after nine days touring Iceland’s route 1, the excitement doesn’t wane.
+Even after nine days of touring Iceland’s route 1, the excitement doesn’t wane.

-Today we’re heading west and immediately pick up the Ring Road.
-Straight away we are at the feet of snow-capped mountains.
-It’s a crisp day today, and one of the few we’ve experienced with ice on the roads.
+Today we’re heading west and immediately pick up Iceland's Ring Road.
+Straight away, we are at the feet of snow-capped mountains.
+It’s a crisp day today and one of the few we’ve experienced with ice on the roads.

-We continue to stop and jump out for a stroll, this is just too good to pass by.
+We continue to stop along our Iceland road trip and jump out for a stroll; this is just too good to pass by.
 The landscape changes so quickly when you turn another corner.

 We came across this incredible little church in Víðimýri with a tiny graveyard.
 The church roof and walls are covered in turf & have been lovingly restored by Iceland’s National Museum.

 Víðimýri church dates from 1834 and is only one of three like this that still serves as a parish church today.

 It is beautiful to see this traditional way of life continuing to this day.
 This is not for the benefit of tourists; this is real Iceland.